donnell-f/regextool/README.md

 ### Warnings:
 - Because this is a CLI app, you may have to double escape your regex.
-For instance the \S token (any non-whitespace) should be typed as \\S.
+For instance the \S token (any non-whitespace character) should be typed as \\S.
 - This is Java regex so it may work slightly differently than the PCRE regex we all know and love.